Our Experts By Experience Panel

 David

-"I was born with a congenital bowel disease, and spent the first year of my life in Hammersmith and then Great Ormond Street Hospitals.
+"I was born with a congenital bowel disease, and spent the first year of my life in different hospitals.
 I now live with my wife and two children in Paris, and teach English in French businesses.
+I also lead bike tours around Versailles in Summer.

 I am delighted to be part of the Guts UK team, and have the opportunity to use my experience to contribute to ongoing medical research and the development of new treatments."